Onna connects directly with Dropbox's API to collect all files stored in native format.

 First you'll have to add user credentials and give permissions to Onna to access the account.
 Note: If you have your personal Dropbox account linked to your team's Dropbox account, it will prompt you to chose one or the other to sync.
 Otherwise, you will see the screen below:

 Once you've signed in, you'll be taken back to Onna to configure your source.
-If you chose to Add & Sync all folders from the first screen, your sync will begin.
-If you selected, "Configure," then you will be taken to a screen like the one below with the option to chose folders and subfolders, as well as sync mode.
+If you selected 'Done' from the first screen, your sync will begin.
+If you selected, "Configure," then you will be taken to a screen like the one below with the option to choose folders and subfolders, as well as sync mode.

 Onna will begin to interact with Dropbox's API and begin to sync files.
 Files will be processed and indexed so that all is searchable.
 A source will indicate that it's syncing during this process.
 When you click on the Dropbox source, you will start seeing results being populated.